-Senior emergency medicine and family residents (or any other specialty) who would like to be part of this elective experience IN THE 2018-2019 ACADEMIC YEAR may apply at any time and I will assign spots on a first come/first served basis.
+Senior emergency medicine and family residents (or any other specialty) AND SPORTS FELLOWS who would like to be part of this elective experience IN THE 2018-2019 ACADEMIC YEAR may apply at any time and I will assign spots on a first come/first served basis.

 Students and residents arriving this ski season (December 2017-April 2018): Go to the FAQ page and read the rules and regulations.